 The doctoral degree is granted in recognition of high attainment in a specific field of knowledge.
 It is a research degree and is not conferred solely upon the earning of credit, the completion of courses, or the acquiring of a number of terms of residency, but also the successful completion of scholarly work.
 The degree will be granted after the student has shown proficiency and distinctive achievement in a specified field, has demonstrated the ability to do original, independent investigation, and has presented these findings with a high degree of literary skill in a dissertation.
-The Doctoral dissertation committee will consist of at least five members, two of whom must come from the department of Civil and Environmental Engineering, one of whom must be a member of the College of Engineering.
+The Doctoral dissertation committee will consist of at least five members, two of whom must come from the department of Civil and Environmental Engineering, one of whom must be a member of the College of Engineering outside the department of Civil and Environmental Engineering, and one of whom must be outside the College of Engineering.
 Dissertation committee members must be members of the graduate faculty or be approved by the department, college and graduate school to serve on the committee.